arroyo-seco/kevin_python/guide/composing_code.md

     print 'time'
 ```

-While these code snippets are not wrong, they do make the program more complicated, especially if they're surrounded by other code in the same function.
+While these code snippets are not wrong, they do make the program more complicated, especially if they're surrounded by other code in the same scope.
 These examples do two things that make programs harder to understand: they assign the same variable multiple times unnecessarily and they allow a variable to be referenced before the proper value has been assigned.
 Both of these issues can be fixed by writing functions that produce the values in question.

 ```python
 def get_meridian(time):